 4. Break the Story Into a Scene List

 Every story is composed of a set of scenes which take place in a specific place and time.
 A scene list keeps track of your scenes, helping you organize your story and add detail and life at each step.

 Scene lists do two main things:

 - Show you which parts need more work

-You don’t have to follow your scene list exactly, but they definitely help you work through your story, especially if your writing over multiple sittings.
+You don’t have to follow your scene list exactly, but they definitely help you work through your story, especially if you’re writing over multiple sittings.

 For more about how to create a scene list, check out our guide here.